Why Beijing Lhasa Train is recommended?

 Door Yes No

-(Important Notice: Since there are usually about 64 Soft Sleepers on each train to Tibet, so you’d better confirm your trip and book the train tickets as early as possible.
-Currently passenger can book the train ticket 30 days in advance.)
+(Important Notice: Since there are usually about 64 soft sleepers on each train to Tibet, you'd better confirm your trip and book the train tickets as early as possible.
+Currently, passenger can book the train ticket 30 days in advance)

 Facilities on Beijing Lhasa Train – Life on the Train

-Air Conditioning and Oxygen Supply There is an air-conditioning system on the train to create an comfortable temperatue and ensure a clean and fresh air.
-There are also two kinds of oxygen supply systems equipped with on the train.
-One is a ‘dispersion-mode’ oxygen supply system, which spreading oxygen in the train’s cars through the air-con system.
-The other system is directly used by passengers through independent port.
+Air Conditioning and Oxygen Supply There is an air-conditioning system on the train to create a comfortable temperature and ensure clean and fresh air.
+There are also two kinds of oxygen supply systems equipped on the train.
+One is a ‘dispersion-mode’ oxygen supply system, which spreads oxygen in the train's cars through the air-con system.
+The other system is directly used by passengers through an independent port.

-Food and Drink There is a dining carriage in the middle position of the train which offers breakfast, lunch and dinner and some snacks.
-Only some Chinese food and cuisines are provide: rice, vegetables, meals and soups.
+Food and Drink There is a dining carriage in the middle position of the train that offers breakfast, lunch, dinner, and some snacks.
+Only some Chinese food and cuisines are provided: rice, vegetables, meals and soups.
 You can also buy the packed food from the Food Trolley.
 Hot water is provided all the time.
 The water received from the washing area is not drinkable.

 Toilet and Washing The toilets in Soft Sleeper Carriages are one western-style toilet and another squat toilet.
+There is a separate washroom fitted with three individual taps.
 While in the carriages of Hard Sleepers and Hard Seats, there are only squat toilets available.
-Bring toilet papers on your own.
+Bring toilet paper on your own.
 There is a simple washbasin at each side of the carriages.
 Only cold water is provided, undrinkable.

-Compartment In the Soft Sleeper Compartment, there are a small table, a heat-retaining vacuum flask, and a trash can.
-Under the table is a plug to get power supply.
-There is also a small TV fixed on the door near the aisle.
+Compartment In the Soft Sleeper Compartment, there is a small table, a heat-retaining vacuum flask, and a trash can.
+A power socket is located under the table or beside the bed, with an additional 3 sockets on the corridor wall panels.
 Close to the window, there is an outlet of oxygen.
-While in the Hard Sleeper Compartment, there are some other friendly facilities – a small table, a thermos, a dustbin.
+While in the Hard Sleeper Compartment, there are some other friendly facilities – a small table, a thermos, a dustbin, with power only available at sockets under the corridor tables.

 Tibet Travel Permit and Train Travel